 Mortgage Equity Withdrawal or MEW is the process of obtaining cash through refinancing residential real estate using the accumulated equity as collateral for the loan.
-Before MEW, a homeowner would have to wait until the property was sold to get their equity converted to cash.
+It’s not the most efficient way of getting a loan, as one could simply visit https://www.citrusloans.co.uk/ and get unsecured loans with long return plan and also because before getting a MEW, a homeowner has to wait until the property is sold to get their equity converted to cash.
 Apparently, this was deemed an inefficient use of capital, so lenders found ways to “liberate” this equity with home equity lines of credit or cash-out mortgage refinancing.
 The impact of MEW on equity is obvious; it reduces it by increasing the loan balance.
 It has been noted that equity is a fantasy and debt is real, and MEW is the process of living the fantasy with the addition of very real debt.
 MEW has been utilized by homeowners for home improvement for decades, but the widespread use of this money for consumer spending was an innovation of The Great Housing Bubble.
 Since consumer spending is almost 70% of the US economy, mortgage equity withdrawal was the primary mechanism of economic growth after the recession of 2001 – a recession caused by the deflation of another asset bubble, the NASDAQ technology stock bubble.

 Many people who extracted their home equity lost their homes for lack of ability to refinance or make their new payments.
 After so many people lost their homes due to their own reckless borrowing, it is natural to wonder why these people did it.
 Why did they risk their home for a little spending money?
 First, it was not just a little money.
 Many markets saw home values increase at a rate equal to the median income.
 It was as if their home was another breadwinner.
 The lure of this easy money was too much for many to resist.
 Also, during the bubble rally people really believed their house values would go up forever, and they would always have the ability to refinance enormous debts at low interest rates and maintain very low debt service costs.
 Most people did not think it possible they would end up in circumstances where they would lose their homes; however, they did lose their homes; they were wrong, very wrong.
 Given these beliefs, the equity accumulating in their house was “free money” they just needed to access in order to live and to spend like rich people.
 Even though they were consuming their net worth, and making themselves poor, they believed they were rich, and they needed to spend accordingly.